itspavit/GameLibrary/Game Logic Team/documentation/checkers/useCases.md

 Iteration: 1

-Goal in Context: let the player send a chat message to their opponent
+Goal in Context: Let the player send a chat message to their opponent

-Precondition: the player has been matched with an opponent
+Precondition: The player has been matched with an opponent

-Trigger: the player sends a message through the GUI
+Trigger: The player sends a message through the GUI

 Scenario:
-  1. the player types their message in the chat and presses enter
+  1. The player types their message in the chat and presses enter
-  2. the message is sent though the network code and received by the opponent
+  2. The message is sent though the network code and received by the opponent
-  3. the opponent sees the message in their game
+  3. The opponent sees the message in their game

-Post Condition: the opponent sees the players message
+Post Condition: The opponent sees the players message

 Exceptions:
-  - network errors
+  - Network errors

-Priority: high (in project outline document)
+Priority: High (in project outline document)

-When Available: iteration 1, after game logic
+When Available: Iteration 1, after game logic

-Frequency of Use: infrequently to many times per game
+Frequency of Use: Infrequently to many times per game

 Channel to Actor: GUI/Network code

 Secondary Actors: Opponent

 Open Issues:
-  - should there be any moderation/filtering in the chat
+  - Should there be any moderation/filtering/reporting system in place

 ### Use Case: Receive Chat Message